joshrotenberg/md-clj/README.md

 broker and give it the name of the work to do and some data upon which to 'work' on, and wait for a response.

+This generic pattern is pretty darn useful in a lot of situations.
+It scales well and works in sitations where you want either/both request/reply or queue'ed jobs that don't require a reply.
+Couple with some kind of persistent storage like MongoDB and a more complex payload type like JSON or Protocol Buffers, you can build stuff that's pretty cool.

 For now this wrapper isn't very sophisticated, but it is fairly easy to use all three components.
 It's also easy to use them all in the same file for testing, and split them into separate processes later